 Microscopic description

-Sections of adrenal gland show a circumscribed but non-encapsulated tumour within adrenal gland, involving cortex and medulla.
+Sections of adrenal gland show a circumscribed but a non-encapsulated tumor within adrenal gland, involving cortex and medulla.
 There are irregularly shaped anastomosing vascular channels present, separated by variably abundant hyalinised collagenous stroma.
 The vessels are lined by endothelial cells with small nuclei with only mild pleomorphism, and mitotic figures are not identified.
 In areas, there are larger vessels containing organizing blood and fibrin clot.
-The features are most in keeping with a haemangioma.
+The features are most in keeping with a hemangioma.
 Focally, the lesion is disrupted; however, in intact regions, the lesion is clear of margins.
 The adjacent adrenal gland is unremarkable.
 There is no evidence of metastatic carcinoma.

 Updating… Please wait.

-Error Unable to process the form.
+Unable to process the form.
 Check for errors and try again.

 Thank you for updating your details.